Heinrich-XIAO/stno/JOURNAL.md

 I realized that all the hotswap sockets were the wrong way around. so i had to rewire all of them. pain.

 Time spent: 2hr 30mins

+## June 26
+I spent 3hr just watching videos and listening to how switches sound and reading wiki articles on which switches to use for steno (apparently i need light switches which makes sense and i liked light switches anyways).
+So, i landed on the Gateron Clear / White and ill switch the springs out for 20 gram springs (https://stenokeyboards.com/products/20-gram-springs)

+Time spent: 3hr

+## June 28
+I spent a lot of time adding the 3d models switch by switch, so i asked around, and was told i could do them all at once by just making a new library and using that footprint (includes 3d models) instead.

+so with that, i also added the diodes. then i added the arduino nano esp32.

+Time spent: 5hr